Student Right to Know – Consumer Disclosures

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their educational records.
 They include the right to: 1) inspect and review these records; 2) request an amendment to the records; 3) consent to or restrict disclosures of personally identifiable information in the records; and 4) file a complaint with the U.S. Department of Education concerning the college’s alleged failure to comply with FERPA.
-The CPTC FERPA Policy Statement is available on the Registrar’s Office web page and more detailed information may be found in the CPTC Catalog at www.coastalpines.edu/student-handbook/registration-and-records/ferpa .
+The CPTC FERPA Policy Statement is available on the Registrar’s Office web page and more detailed information may be found in the CPTC Catalog at https://catalog.coastalpines.edu/student-handbook/registration-and-records/ferpa .
 Copies of the complete policies and procedures for reviewing education records may be obtained from the Registrar’s Office, 1701 Carswell Ave., Waycross, GA 31503 or 1777 W. Cherry Street, Jesup, GA 31545

 Enrollment and Demographics

 Enrollment demographic information for the CPTC student body is published online at the Information Section https://ies-pub.coastalpines.edu/public_data/Student_Information_Section.cfm and are also available from the Institutional Effectiveness Office, 1701 Carswell Avenue, Waycross, GA 31503; phone (912)284-2510.

 A How-to Guide: Registering to vote is available online at https://sos.ga.gov/how-to-guide/how-guide-registering-vote .
-Students who wish to register to vote may download a Georgia Voter Registration Application from https://sos.ga.gov/sites/default/files/forms/GA_VR_APP_2019.pdf or pick up a voter registration card by contacting Coastal Pines Technical College’s Student Activities Coordinator at (912) 427-5861.
-Assistance with the application is available on the Waycross campus in the Student Success Center or in the Students Affairs offices located on Alma, Baxley, Hazlehurst, Jesup, Golden Isle and Camden.
-Nonresident students may find voter information about their specific states through the U.S. Election Assistance Commission.
+Students who wish to register to vote may download a Georgia Voter Registration Application from https://sos.ga.gov/sites/default/files/forms/GA_VR_APP_2019.pdf or pick up a voter registration card by contacting Coastal Pines Technical College’s Student Activities Coordinator at (912) 318-2567.
+Assistance with the application is available on the Waycross campus in the Student Success Center or in the Students Affairs offices located on the Alma, Baxley, Camden, Hazlehurst, Golden Isles, and Jesup campuses.
+Nonresident students may find voter information about their specific states through the U.S. Election Assistance Commission at www.eac.gov .